 This measure applies to electric forklifts used in commercial, industrial, and warehouse environments.
 Electric forklifts with lithium ion battery systems are more efficient than electric forklfits with traditional lead acid battery systems because the lithium ion batteries have lower internal resistance.
 This allows the batteries to transfer power faster, reduces waste heat, and reduces standby losses.

 Electric forklifts can be purchased with lithium ion battery systems or an existing electric forklift can be retrofitted to use a lithium ion battery system.
 An electric forklift can be converted to a lithium ion battery system by removing the lead acid battery and installing a battery case that includes a series of lithium ion batteries and the appropriate ballast to meet weight and balance specifications for the forklift.
 The lithium ion battery case is a one-for-one equivalent replacement of the lead acid battery in respect to capacity, shape, and weight.
 The forklift may require a new charger to work with the new lithium ion battery system.
+Electric fork trucks can also replace propane or diesel powered fork truck in a one to one scenario.
+Where a facility normally operates a fleet of fossil-fueled fork trucks a fossil-fuel baseline should be considered for any additional fork trucks that might be purchased beyond the current quantity of trucks operating at the facility.

 This measure was developed to be applicable to the following program types: TOS and RF.
 If applied to other program types, the measure savings should be verified.